brutesque/boot-notify/README.md

 # BootNotify
-LaunchDaemon to send Push Notification on machine boot.
+LaunchDaemon for sending Push Notifications on machine boot.
 Uses Prowl for iOS to send Push Notifications.

 ## Install